GeorgiaWhite CountyBail & Release

 • Additional criminal charges

-Because White is a smaller, Tier 3 county in Georgia, it’s important to understand that specific procedures may differ slightly from larger metropolitan areas.
+Because White County is a smaller, Tier 3 county in Georgia, it’s important to understand that specific procedures may differ slightly from larger metropolitan areas.
 Contacting a local attorney is highly recommended.
+The White County Detention Center is located at 1210 Hulsey Rd, Cleveland, GA 30528, and their main phone number is (706) 865-5177.
+You can inquire about specific bail procedures directly with the jail staff.

-Disclaimer: This guide provides general information about the bail process in White, Georgia, after a DUI arrest.
+Disclaimer: This guide provides general information about the bail process in White County, Georgia, after a DUI arrest.
 It is not intended as legal advice and should not be substituted for the advice of a qualified attorney.
 Every case is unique, and the specific facts and circumstances of your case will determine the appropriate course of action.
-Contact a DUI attorney in White, GA, as soon as possible to protect your rights and understand your options.
+Contact a DUI attorney in White County, GA, as soon as possible to protect your rights and understand your options.